All That Remains (band): Formation and first releases (1998–2005)

 Phil Labonte, the vocalist for All That Remains, was originally the vocalist for Shadows Fall and appeared on the cult classic album Somber Eyes to the Sky.
 After being asked to leave because of "musical differences", Phil focused entirely on All That Remains, a side project he had been working on prior to leaving.
+Labonte first recruited Dan Egan on bass, then the band's future guitarist Mike Martin tried out for guitar, not making the cut on his first go around.
+He then told Labonte to get in contact with his guitar teacher Oli Herbert.
+Herbert then auditioned for the band and ended up joining.
+Chris Bartlett and Michael Bartlett rounded out the rest of the band playing lead guitar and the drums respectively.

 The band released their debut album, Behind Silence and Solitude, on March 26, 2002, through Prosthetic Records.
 The style of the album differs from their current melodic metalcore musical style they have had since 2006, and more prominently contains elements of melodic death metal.
-It was also the band's only release featuring the original members Chris Bartlett and Dan Egan.
+It was also the band's only release featuring the original members Bartlett and Egan.
+Mike Martin who had originally tried out for the band in 1998, then officially joined the band shortly after the album’s release replacing Bartlett on guitar.
+In November 2002, All That Remains toured alongside Bloodlet, during December they toured alongside Crematorium, Origin and Scar Culture.

 Their second album, This Darkened Heart, was released on March 23, 2004, through Prosthetic Records.
 Produced by Killswitch Engage guitarist Adam Dutkiewicz, the album featured better production compared to its predecessor.
 The three singles that were released from the album are "This Darkened Heart", "Tattered on My Sleeve", and "The Deepest Gray".
 Music videos were created for all three.
 This Darkened Heart is the first album with current guitarist Mike Martin.
+One of All That Remains first major tours came in 2004 while they were opening for GWAR.
+While on tour Herbert’s wife quit her job and gave him an ultimatum and told Herbert that she would leave him if he did not return home immediately.
+Herbert initially gave into his wife’s demands however following a conversation with GWAR lead singer Dave Brockie he convinced Herbert to stay on the tour and stick with the band.

+In May 2005 Matt Deis left the band for undisclosed reasons, he was temporarily replaced by Josh Venn, of Blood Has Been Shed.
+Jeanne Sagan then took over as a permanent replacement in 2006.
+In October 2005 All That Remains toured alongside Trivium in the UK.